 2. Horizontal Laminar Air Flow Chamber

-The input air enters from behind the laminar flow bench, gets sucked in with the help of the blower, and is passed through the HEPA filter.
+The input air entering from behind the laminar flow bench, gets sucked in with the help of the blower and is passed through the HEPA filter.
 Finally, the filtered air is circulated inside the chamber in a horizontal direction.
-Horizontal laminar air flow chambers are bulky and need a comparatively larger surface area.
+Horizontal laminar air flow chambers are bulky and need a comparatively large surface area.
 Also, this type of air flow system fails to provide security to the user while handling certain drugs such as anti-neoplastic drugs as the waste air directly blows towards the user.
 This is the reason why vertical laminar air flow systems are generally preferred over horizontal laminar flow systems.

 3. Wall to Floor Air Flow System

 The air after filtration enters the chamber through the lateral walls and get directed towards the floor following an inclined path.
 A wall to floor air flow system tends to provide a highly sterile and pure environment and is portable.
 The only limitation to using this type of air flow system is the high installation and maintenance cost.

 1. The laminar air flow devices are advantageous as they do not release any toxic gas into the environment, hence these are eco friendly.